MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-send-email-message.md

    If the system recommended a time or date, then that information is pre-filled, otherwise it shows a blank date and time.
 In either case, it uses *your local time* (not the recipients').
 Use the **Set at** controls here to set your preferred delivery time and date, and then select **OK** to save your setting and close the window.

 5. The **Delay Send**  button now turns green, and links for **Change Schedule** and **Remove Delay** are provided in case you need to change the delay or send right away.
-You can change the schedule any time from now until it gets sent.
+You can change the schedule anytime from now until it gets sent.

    ![Send Later control for a scheduled email](media/send-later-control-scheduled.png "Send Later control for a scheduled email")

-6. Finish authoring your message, and enable any other email engagement features that you want to use, as described in the other sections of this topic.
+6. Finish authoring your message, and enable any other email engagement features that you want to use, as described in the other sections of this article.

-7. When you are ready to send the message, select **Send**.
+7. When you're ready to send the message, select **Send**.

    To specify a delayed send time for a message: